-Berkshire Humane Society and Haddad Subaru have launched their 9th annual “Choose Your Subaru” car raffle.
-One lucky winner will have their choice of a 2022 Subaru Crosstrek Limited, Forester Premium or Outback Premium with a value up to $33,000.
+Berkshire Humane Society and Haddad Subaru launched their 9th annual “Choose Your Subaru” car raffle, which was won by Kristin Jacobson of Williamstown.
+Kristin has her choice of a 2022 Subaru Crosstrek Limited, Forester Premium or Outback Premium with a value up to $33,000.

-Tickets are $40 each or three for $100 and can be purchased at:
+Tickets were $40 each or three for $100 and were sold at:

 - Berkshire Humane Society main shelter, 214 Barker Road in Pittsfield